 The Museum not only preserves our heritage through its exhibits, publications, collections, and research facilities, but also by providing programs for connecting past and present.

-We participate in many local public events in partnership with the City of Healdsburg, the Chamber of Commerce, the Healdsburg Branch of the Sonoma County Library and the Sonoma County Wine Library, the Healdsburg Senior Center, the Healdsburg Branch of the American Association of Women's annual Healdsburg Homes Tour, and many other non-profits.
+We participate in many local public events in partnership with the City of Healdsburg, the Chamber of Commerce, the Healdsburg Branch of the Sonoma County Library and the Sonoma County Wine Library, the Healdsburg Senior Center, the Healdsburg Branch of the American Association of University Women's annual Healdsburg Homes Tour, and many other non-profits.
 Our annual “Historic Preservation Awards” recognize owners of well-maintained historic residences and commercial buildings.

 The Museum offers docent led school tours by appointment, tailored to fit the grade level, with a History Hunt of the current exhibition.